rafalmasiarek/php-redirector/README.md

   - `status`: 301|302|307|308
   - `utm`: per-rule UTM overrides
 - **skip** (string[]): paths to skip (no redirect)
+  - Empty strings in skip are ignored.
+  - A skip entry matches by prefix (path starts with the entry).
 - **hooks** (map<string, callable>): lifecycle callbacks
 - **middleware** (MiddlewareInterface[]): PSR-style pipeline